SCOPE OF THIS CHAPTER

 - Support Provided by the Supervising Social Worker

 All approved foster carers will have an allocated, suitably qualified supervising social worker.
 The allocated supervising social worker is responsible for supervising and supporting the foster carers, ensuring that they have the necessary guidance, support and direction to provide and maintain a quality service, including safe caring practices.
 This will include an understanding that they must work within the National Minimum Standards for Fostering and the agency's policies, procedures and guidance.

 However, it is the social worker of the child or children living in the foster placement who holds responsibility for providing specific advice or support in relation to the child and his or her Care Plan and Placement Plan.

-It is also the child's social worker who holds responsibility for carrying out statutory visits to the child - see Social Worker Visits to Children Looked After Procedure.
+It is also the child's social worker who holds responsibility for carrying out statutory visits to the child - see Social Worker Visits to Children in Care Procedure.

 The supervising social worker has the responsibility to assist in the individual development of the foster carers, to ensure they are equipped-emotionally and practically-for the fostering task, to establish their training needs and to make appropriate plans to meet their identified needs.
 This includes working towards meeting the Training, Support and Development Standards for Foster Carers.